 Of course, Santa loves to make a grand entrance.
 Some children like the anticipation of Santa’s visit and some like to be surprised!
 Either way, let Santa know ahead of time.

-The excitement is overwhelming and sometimes children may even cry.
+The excitement can be overwhelming and sometimes children may even cry.
 Directing their attention to Mrs. Claus helps them to be unafraid.
 Later, they may warm up to Santa or they may be more comfortable staying with me.
 We do not wish for any child to be afraid or cry.

 Santa is usually having so much fun he sometimes forgets he needs to return to the Workshop to make more toys.
 Neither of us wear a watch, so please help us by watching the time.

-Before the children visit individually with Santa, I will ask the children to gather in front of us.
-We answer those questions that only a child's imagination can contemplate.
-Then Santa will invite the children to sing some of his favorite songs - Jingle Bells and Rudolf the Red Nosed Reindeer.
+Before the children have their special time with Santa, I will ask the children to gather in front of us.
+We will answer all the questions that only a child's imagination can contemplate.
+Then Santa will invite the children to sing some of his favorite songs - Jingle Bells and Rudolf the Red-Nosed Reindeer.

 Santa always enjoys reading his favorite story, “T’was the Night Before Christmas.”
 He loves to show the beautiful illustrations from the book I gave him one Christmas.
 Sometimes I will read a very special letter written by little girl a very long time ago, “Yes Virginia, There is A Santa Claus.”

-Then Santa will invite each child to sit with us and tell Santa their Christmas wishes.
+Then Santa will invite each child to tell Santa their Christmas wishes.
 He never promises a specific gift, but he always promises each child a very special Christmas surprise.

 Sometimes, there are presents that cannot wait until Christmas morning.
 Santa and I will hand out those presents, and if time allows, each child will open them while sitting with us.
 Photos from these moments are treasures.